16 Best Day Trips from Ljubljana, Slovenia

 Vintgar Gorge

-The path, extending through the entire 1.6-kilometre stretch, leads to the apex of Vintgar Gorge, the stunning Šum Waterfall.
-From here, the trail rises eastward towards St. Catherine’s Church where you can steal some of the area’s most impressive vistas.
+The path extends through the entire 1.6-kilometer stretch.
+It leads to the apex of Vintgar Gorge, the stunning Šum Waterfall.
+From here, the trail rises eastward towards St. Catherine’s Church, where you can steal some of the area’s most impressive vistas.
 Continue south from St. Catherine’s Church to Bled through Zasip to make it a round trip.

 Want to save time and pack your day with action?
 Book yourself onto the awesome Alpine Region Tour!
 The tour includes private transportation to Bled from Ljubljana and time in Vintgar Gorge, Lake Bohinj, and Skofja Loka with a private guide.